Blackjack Mulligan: Personal life

 In 1990, Blackjack Mulligan and his son Kendall Windham were arrested by the US Secret Service in a joint investigation with the Florida Department of Law Enforcement (FDLE) for counterfeiting.
 The authorities found close to $500,000 in phony $20 bills.
 As a result of a plea agreement, both father and son spent 24 months in a federal prison and were released in 1992.

 In 2007, Windham published his book titled True Lies and Alibis, which tells about his personal life and his professional wrestling career.

 In 2012, Windham, a born again Christian, was ordained a minister by Divine Hearts Ministry located in Lake Saint Louis, Missouri.

 In July 2015, Windham was named as a defendant in a 2015 lawsuit filed by WWE after they received a letter from him indicating that he intended to sue them for concussion-based injuries sustained during his tenure with them.
 He was represented by attorney Konstantine Kyros, who is involved in several other lawsuits involving former WWE wrestlers.
 Over two years after his death, US District Judge Vanessa Lynne Bryant dismissed the lawsuit in September 2018.

 Death

 After dealing with health problems in recent years and being hospitalized with a heart attack several months earlier, Windham was hospitalized in Florida in October 2015.
 He died on April 7, 2016.
 He was buried at the Florida National Cemetery.

 Legacy

 Mulligan's son Barry Windham wrestled as Blackjack Mulligan Jr early in his career.
 Upon turning heel and joining the Four Horsemen, Barry adopted the signature black glove.
 Decades later, upon joining The Miz as his henchman, Mulligan's grandson, Bo Dallas, also incorporated the black glove into his look.

 Mulligan used the "hulk up" style comeback long before Hulk Hogan emerged in the business.

 His grandson Windham Rotunda was signed to WWE until his death in 2023, performing under the name Bray Wyatt.

-British wrestler Laurence (Laurie) Coulson (Coulton) was billed as "Black Jack Mulligan" (and related variants) while wrestling for Joint Promotions in the 1970s and 1980s.